Trainee Communications Committee

 Priye is a Nigerian-Canadian Biomedical engineering student whose research focuses on developing a differentiation protocol to generate stem cell-derived insulin-producing cells that may be used as a potential therapy for type 1 diabetes.
 She is also interested in the optimizing process parameters for large scale manufacturing of stem cell-derived products.
 In her free time, she loves travelling to explore new places and cultures, music, eating and socializing with friends and family.

 I am a PhD student in Biomedical Engineering at the University of British Columbia.
-My research focuses on learning how T cells are develop within the human thymus and how we can use this information to make T cells in the lab that can be engineered to kill cancer cells.
+My research focuses on learning how T cells are developed within the human thymus and how we can use this information to make T cells in the lab that can be engineered to kill cancer cells.
 I joined the TCC because I’m passionate about creating a common language between scientists and engineers to facilitate sharing of diverse skills and expertise.
 I believe training young researchers on how to effectively communicate their work is integral to the translation of cell therapies to the clinic, and I’m excited to implement workshops for trainees that address these skill sets.

 I am a PhD student in the Biomedical Engineering program at the University of Toronto working under the supervision of Dr. Sowmya Viswanathan and Dr. Rajiv Gandhi at University Health Network.
 My project focus is on engineering culture strategies to enhance mesenchymal stromal cell potency for treatment of osteoarthritis.
 I’ve attended TMM annually and am looking forward to being part of the TCC!

 Training & Education Committee